 • Garnish – Top it with fresh herbs such as parsley or basil.

-How to Make Vegan Fettuccine Alfredo
+How To Make Vegan Fettuccine Alfredo

 Process steps for fettuccine alfredo.

-Garnish with optional pepper, cayenne, and fresh parsley before enjoying!
+Toss in the cooked fettuccine pasta and stir until it’s fully coated.
+Garnish it with optional pepper, cayenne, and fresh parsley before enjoying!

 Recipe Variations